mihneasim/eea.plonebuildout.core/README.txt

 The EEA common Plone buildout is intended to run on Linux/Unix-based operating systems.
 The buildout has been used and tested on *Debian*, *Ubuntu* for development and *CentOS 5* and *CentoOS 6* for production.

-The bellow libraries and software must be installed on the server before you run the buildout.
+The bellow system libraries must be installed on the server before you run the buildout.
 These must be globally installed by the server administrator.

 For CentOS, the EPEL and RPMForge repositories need to be configured before installing the packages, since some of them are not included in the base repo.

+All installs will require the basic GNU build and archive tools: gcc, g++, gmake, gnu tar, gunzip, bunzip2 and patch.

+On Debian/Ubuntu systems, this requirement will be taken care of by installing build-essential.
+On RPM systems (RedHat, Fedora, CentOS), you'll need the gcc-c++ (installs most everything needed as a dependency) and patch RPMs.

 =================  ===================  =============================
 Debian/Ubuntu      CentOS               dependency for